 However, it's important to remember that you're reading it sequentially, from left to right.

 For instance, let's say you're tracking blog traffic from month to month.
 On the far left, you'll have the total traffic from the previous year.
 Then, you'll include the gains and losses month over month for the entire year.
 At the end of the chart, you'll see the total traffic for the year.

 Here's what that looks like:

 Now, you might be wondering, "That chart looks difficult to make.
 How can I make my own in Excel?"
-Below, we'll review the simple three-step process to creating your own waterfall chart:
+Below, we'll review the simple process to creating your own waterfall chart.

 How to Create a Waterfall Chart in Excel

-Before you can build a chart in excel, you'll want to create a table of values that you want represented on your chart.
+Before you can build a waterfall chart, you'll want to create a table of values that you want represented on your chart.

 For example, are you tracking blog traffic numbers?
 Or perhaps you're looking at leads generated from a certain marketing campaign?
 Either way, before you can create a waterfall chart, you'll need to gather your data.